Amazon A+ Content Templates and Best Practices: What modules are there?

 Standard Single Image and Sidebar

 This building block of the Amazon A+ Content templates is again designed in three columns and resembles “Single Image and Markings.”
 Next to an image, there are two columns with text.
-An additional image can be added in the left column.
+In the left column, an additional image can be added.

 Standard: Three Images and Text

-A module also designed in three columns: Under each image, there is a text area with a heading.
+A module also designed in three columns: Under each image, there is a text area with a title.

 Standard Text / Text for Product Description